 Why Does Workplace Sabotage Occur?

-Sabotage occurs for a variety of reasons.
+Sabotage at work occurs for a variety of reasons.
 In many cases, individuals feel threatened about their positions.
 Sometimes, insecurity rears its ugly head and causes people to react by annihilating the perceived “threat.”

 Other times, the entire workplace is a clique that doesn’t want anyone new to enter.
 Additionally, some individuals have abusive personalities and outright enjoy harming “weaker” people.